MagicJinn/The-Block-Keeps-Ticking/README.md

 <sup>*Note: Due to the way Sniffer Eggs and Dried Ghasts are processed, some precision is lost during simulation.</sup>

-* **Entity Simulation:** Passive entities continue their growth and breeding cycles.

-* **Flexible Time Modes:** Choose between world time (only progresses when playing) or real time (progresses even when offline).
+* **Time Modes:** Choose between world time (only progresses when playing) or real time (progresses even when offline).

-* **Lazy Tax System:** Configure a percentage reduction of simulated ticks to slow down simulation for balance or performance.
+* **Lazy Tax setting:** Configure a percentage reduction of simulated ticks to slow down simulation for your prefered balance level.

-* **Per-Object Configuration:** Enable or disable simulation for specific block types and entities individually.
+* **Per-Object Configuration:** Enable or disable simulation for specific blocks and entities individually.

 * **Serverside:** When installed on a server, players do not need to install the mod.
 Can also be installed in singleplayer worlds.